mirzask/cardi/content/Pharm/Statins.md

 - Dr. O'Keefe gets nervous getting someones LDL < 30
 - Side effects are not related to LDL level, rather related to statin dose.
 - ⚠️ Statins are contraindicated in pregnancy 🤰and lactation
+- 📝 At equivalent statin doses, Asians achieve greater LDL lowering than Westerners
+	- ∴ Consider starting with lower dose (1/4 dose) in Asians
 - Mnemonic for statin side effects "LIPITOR":
 	- Liver effects
 	- Increased blood sugar